mrbid/Snowling/README.md

 * `Button 1` - Launch
 * `Button 2` - Random Launch

-I tend to just use `UP, DOWN, LEFT, RIGHT` and `R` when I play, but if you are competitive you will want to get accustomed with using `SPACE + 0-9` & `0-9`.
+I tend to just use `UP, DOWN, LEFT, RIGHT`, and `R` when I play, but if you are competitive you will want to get accustomed to using `SPACE + 0-9` & `0-9`.

 ---